🍡 mochi

 Server islands

 Server-island rows display a lock icon next to the mode tag.
-Their props are HMAC-signed before being sent to the client so the deferred fetch can’t be tampered with — the raw, unsigned JSON shown in the panel comes from a dev-only sidecar copy.
+Their props are encrypted before being sent to the client (opaque on the wire and tamper-proof) — the decoded JSON shown in the panel comes from a dev-only sidecar copy.
 In production no plaintext props leave the server.

 Warnings